 The Royal Photographic Society is committed to being a welcoming and inclusive organisation.
-We aim to ensure that everyone can take part in photography, regardless of their ethnicity, sexual, gender, age or any other aspect of their identity, background or circumstance.
-An independent Equality, Diversity and Inclusion Committee helps track our progress.
+We aim to ensure that everyone can take part in photography, regardless of their ethnicity, their sexual and gender identity, age or any other aspect of their identity, background or circumstance.

 The RPS runs hundreds of exciting and educational events a year.
 From exhibitions at our Bristol gallery to online talks and workshops - there is something for everyone.

 The RPS offers qualifications, Distinctions and certificated courses to cater for every level of photographic experience.
 We also partner with the OU, OCA & Falmouth University.

 We organise internationally recognised competitions, from the Science Photographer of the Year to the International Photography Exhibition, and support some by other agencies.

 The RPS Awards celebrate individuals who have made a significant contributions to photography.
 Categories continue to evolve, reflecting new ways of seeing, making & sharing photography.